 Choose a specialisation

 It might seem like the choice you are about to make is final but nothing could be further from the truth.
 All of the options below are just an entry point into what is a very fluent field that can allow us to interact and learn things from other disciplines.
 I keep comparing hacking to science and I think my comparison keeps proving itself valid.
-Just like science we eventually need to know things from many disciplines to become a better hacker.
+Just like science we eventually need to know things from many disciplines to become a good hacker.

 Web application hacking